MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/kubernetes-walkthrough-powershell.md

 ## Install the Azure PowerShell and AksHci PowerShell modules

-Download the `AKS-HCI-Public-Preview-April-2021` from the [Azure Kubernetes Service on Azure Stack HCI registration page](https://aka.ms/AKS-HCI-Evaluate).
+Download the `AKS-HCI-Public-Preview` from the [Azure Kubernetes Service on Azure Stack HCI registration page](https://aka.ms/AKS-HCI-Evaluate).
 The zip file `AksHci.Powershell.zip` contains the PowerShell module.
 You will also need to install the following Azure PowerShell modules.

 **If you are using remote PowerShell, you must use CredSSP.**